damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 	- [x] Add the theme to the vault if it has Alternative Checkboxes.
 	- [x] Include link for the Repository, Documentation (if any) and Code used to implement them.
 > **Outcome:** Identified 44/282 themes which use a form of Alternative Checkboxes (at the time).
-> - The results for Themes are in: 01 Theme Examples.md
+> - The results for Themes are in: [01 Theme Examples.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/01%20Theme%20Examples.md)
-> - The results for CSS Snippets are in: 02 CSS Snippet Example.md
+> - The results for CSS Snippets are in: [02 CSS Snippet Example.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/02%20CSS%20Snippet%20Examples.md)
-> - The results for Plugins which interact with Alternative Checkboxes are in (WIP): 03 Plugin Examples.md
+> - The results for Plugins which interact with Alternative Checkboxes are in (WIP): [03 Plugin Examples.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/03%20Plugin%20Examples.md)

-- [ ] 📌 Review collected data to identify the current "standard" use cases for each checkbox type; given syntax and it's assigned meaning.
+- [x] Review collected data to identify the current "standard" use cases for each checkbox type; given syntax and it's assigned meaning.
 Also, take note of other alternative meanings and how many themes use those.
+> **Outcome:** Filtered through all themes with Alternative Checkboxes using the data collected in [01 Theme Examples.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/01%20Theme%20Examples.md), outlined their usage and highlighted the themes which have an alternative meaning assigned to the specific syntax.
+>
+> You can see the breakdown for that in: [07 Impact Breakdown.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/07%20Impact%20Breakdown.md)
+>
+> Overall, the equivalent of Minimal Theme's Alternative Checkboxes implementation (syntax in conjunction with meaning) are the most popular uses across other themes.
+The breakdown above highlights the differences in other themes to help see what those theme's wouldn't support if this set was used as the Reference.
+It should also help see how much impact it might have if one of those themes chooses to align with the Reference Set.
+I've included the download count for each theme as a rough estimation of theme's use by users.

 - [ ] 📌 Review the CSS from each theme to identify the patterns used to implement the feature.

 ## Creating a Reference Set